DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/Picking/Calibration/Calibration_Overview.rst

 * Quantitative validation (to link), using the DaoAI calibration template with corresponding robot program.
 * Qualitative validation (to link), using the DaoAI calibration template and manual inspection.

 ..
-Attention:: The first picks after performing calibration should be executed at a low robot speed, so unexpected behavior can be identified early enough to prevent the robot from colliding with people or the environment.
+Attention:: The first picks after performing calibration should be executed at a **low robot speed**, so unexpected behavior can be identified early enough to prevent the robot from colliding with people or the environment.